janyousssef/java-design-patterns/src/main/java/com/jan/prototype/README.md

-# Prototype Pattern in Java
+# Prototype Design Pattern in Java
 ## Pattern
 The Prototype pattern is a creational pattern that allows creating new objects by copying or cloning existing object.
 It provides a mechanism for creating new objects based on existing ones, with the same state and properties.